Data makes the world go round

 Data in corporate travel

-For the corporate travel sector, data provides the proof points companies need to make strategic program decisions … to save money, create process efficiencies or improve the traveller experience.
+For the corporate travel sector, data provides the proof points companies need to make strategic programme decisions … to save money, create process efficiencies or improve the traveller experience.

 “We’re seeing more clients coming to us today around travel policy modelling.
 They’re interested in looking at the ‘what if’ scenarios and for the future re-shaping of their travel policies.”